ayiemba/MpesaLib/README.md

 * Do whatever you want with the results of the request...

-## 2. A Quick and Cheeky Way to test Using Console App:
+## 2. A quick and dirty Way to test Using Console App:
 ```c#
 using MpesaLib.Clients;
 using MpesaLib.Models;